-Budapest Travel Guide: What to See, Do, Eat and Pack
+Budapest Travel Guide: What to See & Pack

 Budapest is one of those cities that just hits differently.
 You arrive, you see the Parliament building lit up over the Danube, and you immediately start plotting your next visit before you've even checked in.
 It's dramatic, it's beautiful, and once you've experienced a thermal bath followed by a ruin bar followed by a rooftop at midnight, it's very hard to go back to a normal weekend.